 Pakxan Laos.
 No visa on arrival.

 Thailand / Laos there are ten legal international ones: 1.
 Chiang Saen, Golden Triangle (Chiang Rai T) / Golden Triangle – Sam Liam Kham (Bo Keo L).
 Mekong River boat crossing.
 Pax only no vehicles.
 2. Chiang Khong (Chiang Rai T) / Houei Xai- FB4 Friendship Bridge 4(Bo Keo L).
 The 4th Friendship bridge opened 11.12.13.
 Crossing the bridge – exiting from Thailand you need an escort vehicle, cost 500 baht.
 3. Huay Kon (Nan T) / Nam Ngeun – Muang Ngeun (Xayaboury L).
 Land crossing.
 Closed to motorbikes – entry & departure – in September 2016.
+Then 1st October 2017 “open” again for exit & entry (only if you enter via a Lao tour company.)
+Check the latest Xayaboury info here.
 4. Phu Du (Uttaradit -T) / Phu Dou (Xayaboury – L) No Lao visa on arrival, but exit from Laos is ok.
 Closed to motorbikes – entry & departure – in September 2016.
+Then 1st October 2017 “open” again for exit & entry (only if you enter via a Lao tour company.)
+Check the latest Xayaboury info here.
 For more info see: Chiang Mai – Luang Prabang via Phu Du & Hongsa.
 5. Thai Li – Nakraseng (Loei T) / Nam Hueang – Kenthao (Xayaboury L) Local bridge crossing Nam Heuang River.
 Closed to motorbikes – entry & departure – in September 2016.
+Then 1st October 2017 “open” again for exit & entry (only if you enter via a Lao tour company.)
+Check the latest Xayaboury info here.
 6. Nong Khai (Nong Khai T) / Tha Dua Friendship Bridge 1, Vientiane (Vientiane L).
 Friendship Bridge 1.
 7. Bun Kan (Bun Kan T) / Pakxan (Bolikhamxai L).
 No bridge.
 Mekong river crossing by ferry.
 Motorbikes ok on working days Mon – Frid only.
 Laos NO Visa on arrival.
 8. Nakhon Phanom (T) / Tha Khek (Khammouane L).
 Friendship Bridge = entry into Laos not always guaranteed, but be polite, patient & firm.
 You may have to use a pick up to transport your bike across the bridge.
 Exit ok.
 9. Mukdahan (T) / Savannakhet (Savannakhet L). ).
 Friendship Bridge = entry into Laos not always guaranteed, but be polite, patient & firm.You may have to use a pick up to transport your bike across the bridge.
 Exit ok.
 10. Chong Mek (Ubon Ratchathani T) / Vang Tao, Pakse (Champasak L).
 Land border crossing.
 The Thai Chong Mek Thai staff always seems to be the best – friendliest, happiest, easiest, most efficient – border officials to deal with on the Thai border anywhere!
 11. Another international border crossing in the works is from Huak (Thailand) that, all being well, is scheduled to open in 2017.
 For a wee bit more info see on the forthcoming Huak crossing, see Laos Motorcycle Ride East of Phu Chi Fah On The Road With Destination Thailand TV

 GTR on the road with Destination Thailand TV.